Explosion at mosque during Friday prayers in eastern Afghanistan - KESQ

 By Ehsan Popalzai, CNN

-An explosion went off during Friday prayers inside a mosque in eastern Afghanistan, a local journalist told CNN on Friday.
+An explosion took place during Friday prayers inside a mosque in eastern Afghanistan, a local journalist told CNN on Friday.

 Security officials said at least 15 people including the mullah of the mosque were wounded in the blast, which occurred in the Spin Ghar district of Nangarhar province, the journalist said.